dmfay/massive-js/queries.md

 });
 ```

 You can use a primary key value instead of a criteria object with `findOne` if desired.
+If your table has a compound primary key you must use the criteria object.

 ```javascript
 db.tests.findOne(1, {